 Figure 3 illustrates how decisions of our pattern-based ADD model are derived from the pattern language.
-Table II shows 2 exemplary decisions that have been derived from the excerpt from the pattern language shown in the figure.
+Table 2 shows 3 exemplary decisions that have been derived from the excerpt of the pattern language shown in the figure.

-B. Interviews and Improvement Iterations
+4.2 Interviews and Improvement Iterations

 The results from performing the interviews with the platform experts were manifold.
 The importance of key patterns of our pattern language has been confirmed from the point of view of the independent experts.
 For example, either PROXIES or ADAPTERS are needed in all cases for invoking the platform services.
-Some patterns, like SERVICE ABSTRACTION LAYER and EXTENSION INTERFACE were regarded as being useful, but not critical for integrating the platforms at hand.
+Some patterns, like SERVICE ABSTRACTION LAYER and EXTENSION INTERFACE were regarded to be useful, but in fact not necessary for the needs of platform integration of the concrete platforms.
 The industry experts agreed that those patterns are rather needed in the field of enterprise applications.
-In addition, we found that patterns initially omitted in the first version of the pattern language (e.g., PUBLISH-SUBSCRIBER) were used very often by the platform experts.
-These patterns were added to the pattern language for the next iterations.
-Apart from that, new connections between the patterns were introduced.
-Also, we identified some candidate patterns for removal from the pattern language.
-For example, the GATEWAY pattern was not considered relevant because its purpose is covered by the SERVICE ABSTRACTION LAYER pattern.
-Along with the improvements to our pattern language we updated our decision model accordingly.
+In addition, we found out that patterns omitted in the first version of the pattern language (e.g., PUBLISH-SUBSCRIBER) were used very often by the platform experts.
+These patterns were added to the

-Figure 3.
-Example excerpt: Pattern Language and 2 Derived ADD Model Fragments
+Figure 3: Example excerpt: Pattern Language and 2 Derived ADD Model Fragments